flancian/garden/writing while writing.md

 --

 Into the fourth pomodoro already at 15:10, feeling great.
 I'm glad I'm doing this on the 20th instead of the 27th or the 30th.
 I feel like I'm living in the future -- always a nice feeling :)

+--
+Took a long break, starting fifth pomodoro at 15:55.